FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Message=This is where you write your message for replying to a topic or creating a topic in the forum.

-Create the topic=The button at the bottom of the page (http://lichess.org/forum/general-chess-discussion/form).
+Create the topic=The button at the bottom of forum pages (http://lichess.org/forum/general-chess-discussion/form).
 Click it to create your topic.

-Reopen the topic=Click this button in the forum to reopen a topic that earlier was closed.

-Close the topic=Click this button in the forum to close a topic.

 Report a user=Appears as a heading for this form (http://lichess.org/report).
 Use this form to report a user.